BenayounP/AndroidMovieDataBase/documentation/manual/QuickUserManual.md

 ### What it does

-It fetches the most popular movies on IMDB Data base and save it on the device for offline for further reference.
+It fetches the most popular movies on TMDB Data base and save it on the device for offline further reference.

 #### In details